 top of page

-From Remote Fringes to Homeowners: The Incredible Journey of Christianity and How It Shapes Jerusalem to This Day
+From a Remote Outpost to Landowners: The Remarkable Journey of Christianity and How It Shapes Jerusalem to This Day

-In contrast, a completely different dynamic developed in the East around the Patriarchate of Constantinople, the "New Rome."
-Due to the strength of the Byzantine Empire, the Church existed under the shadow of the Emperor's authority.
-The Emperor frequently intervened in Church affairs, including the appointment of its leaders—though strong Patriarchs could occasionally resist him, and on matters of faith and doctrine, emperors often failed to impose their will when it contradicted Church positions.
-The Patriarch was perceived as Primus inter pares ("First among equals")—a moral and spiritual authority heading a system of independent (autocephalous) churches.
-They operated under a synodal system where every bishop had an equal vote, including the Patriarch, without the centralized legal authority that developed in Rome under the Pope.
+In contrast, a completely different dynamic developed in the East around the Patriarchate of Constantinople.
+Due to the strength of the Byzantine Empire, the Church existed under the shadow of the Emperor's authority, who frequently intervened in Church affairs, including the appointment of its leaders.
+The Patriarch, head of the Eastern Church, was perceived as "First among equals" (Primus inter pares)—morally and spiritually leading a system of independent churches, yet holding an equal voice to every bishop heading one of those churches.
+This stood in contrast to the centralized and legal authority that developed in Rome under the Pope.

-The term "Catholic" originates from the Greek Katholikos, meaning "universal" or "all-encompassing," expressing the Western Church's aspiration to be the unifying body of believers under a single leadership.
+The term "Catholic" originates from the Greek Katholikos, meaning "Universal" or "Inclusive," expressing the Western Church's aspiration to be the unifying and general body of believers under a single leadership.
 The term "Orthodox" combines the Greek words Ortho (straight/correct) and Doxa (belief/glory), meaning "the right belief."
-This name reflects the Eastern Church's view of itself as the guardian of the original, pure tradition of ancient Christianity without change.
-The rift between the two churches became seemingly irreparable after the Fourth Crusade in 1204, when Crusader armies sacked Constantinople itself.
-Later attempts at reunification—in Lyon (1274) and Florence (1439)—also failed, and the event is still perceived today as a painful historical betrayal.
+This name expresses the Eastern Church's perception of itself as the guardian of the original Christian tradition.
+The rift between the two churches became seemingly irreparable after the 4th Crusade in 1204, when Crusader armies (arriving from the West) sacked Constantinople itself—an event still perceived today as a painful historical betrayal.

-Although for nearly nine hundred years after the split of 1054 it seemed the rift between Catholics and Orthodox was eternal, the 20th century brought winds of reconciliation.
-In January 1964, a historic and moving meeting took place in Jerusalem on the Mount of Olives between Pope Paul VI and the Ecumenical Patriarch Athenagoras I. This meeting, the first between the heads of the two churches since the Council of Florence in 1438, symbolized the breaking down of walls.
-In December 1965, it led to the mutual lifting of the ancient excommunications from 1054.
-Powerful visual evidence of this meeting can be found in the courtyard of the Church of the Annunciation (the Basilica of the Annunciation) in Nazareth, where a statue stands commemorating the two embracing—a symbol of the aspiration to heal the rifts and build bridges of understanding between the different branches of Christianity.
+Although the rift between Catholics and Orthodox seemed eternal for nearly nine hundred years after the 1054 split, the 20th century brought winds of reconciliation.
+In January 1964, a historic and moving meeting took place in Jerusalem, on the Mount of Olives, between Pope Paul VI and Ecumenical Patriarch Athenagoras I. The meeting, the first between the heads of the two churches since 1438, symbolized the breaking of barriers, and in December 1965, it led to the mutual lifting of the ancient excommunications from 1054.
+Visual evidence of this meeting can be found in the plaza of the Church of the Annunciation in Nazareth, where a statue stands commemorating the two embracing—a symbol of the aspiration to heal the rifts and build bridges of understanding between the different churches.

 On the Catholic-Latin side, the "Custody of the Holy Land" (Custodia Terrae Sanctae) of the Catholic Franciscan Order operates.
-The Franciscans began their activity in the land as early as the 13th century, and in 1342, they received an official mandate from Pope Clement VI to serve as representatives of the Holy See and the Catholic world as guardians of the holy sites.
+The Franciscans began operating in the land as early as the 13th century, and in 1342, they received the official mandate from Pope Clement VI to serve as representatives of the Holy See and the Catholic world as guardians of the holy sites.

 These two bodies are not only religious authorities but also significant economic and real estate entities.
-The Greek Orthodox Patriarchate, considered the second-largest private landowner in Israel after the Israel Land Authority, owns vast land reserves, historical buildings, commercial areas, and entire residential neighborhoods—such as large parts of Rehavia, Talbiya, and Nayot in Jerusalem, and even the land on which the Knesset building stands.
-The Franciscan Custody of the Holy Land also holds many holy sites and properties across the country.
-This control over land grants these bodies considerable political and diplomatic influence, as any urban development or political arrangement in sensitive areas requires consideration of the interests and legal status of these churches.
+The Greek Orthodox Patriarchate, considered the second-largest private landowner in Israel after the Israel Land Authority, owns vast land reserves, historical buildings, commercial areas, and entire residential neighborhoods—such as large parts of Rehavia, Talbiya, and Nayot in Jerusalem, and even the land on which the Knesset (the Israeli Parliament) building stands.
+The Franciscan Custody of the Holy Land also holds holy sites and numerous properties throughout the country.

 👉Join one of my (quiet) Channels - Israel's History, Society & Culture:

-When touring Jerusalem, one can see the physical and architectural presence of these two bodies at every corner.
-The center of the Greek Patriarchate is located in an impressive complex in the heart of the Christian Quarter, and its distinct symbol is the "Taphos"—a monogram of the Greek letters Tau and Phi (ΤΦ).
-According to common interpretation, it is an abbreviation of the Greek word τάφος (Taphos), meaning "tomb"; according to official Patriarchate sources, the letters represent the words Φύλακες Τάφου (Phylakes Taphou) – "Guardians of the Tomb."
+When touring Jerusalem, the presence of these two entities can be seen at every corner.
+The center of the Greek Patriarchate is located in an impressive complex in the heart of the Christian Quarter, and its distinct symbol is the "Taphos"—a monogram composed of the Greek letters Tau and Phi (ΤΦ).
+It is an abbreviation of the Greek word taphos (τάφος), meaning "Tomb"; in a longer version, the letters represent the words Phylakes Taphou (Φύלהκες Τάφου)—"Guardians of the Tomb."
 This symbol can be found on most Greek Orthodox buildings in Jerusalem.

-Conversely, the center of the Custody of the Holy Land is located in St. Saviour’s Monastery, near the New Gate in the northern part of the Christian Quarter.
-The Custody's symbol is the "Jerusalem Cross" with five crosses, which was also the symbol of the Crusader Kingdom of Jerusalem, or the symbol of the two crossed arms of Saint Francis and Yeshua.
-A unique and rare phenomenon in the Israeli landscape is the flying of the Vatican flag—yellow and white with the symbol of the crossed keys—above buildings belonging to the Holy See or its official institutions in Jerusalem, a sight not common elsewhere in the country, emphasizing the city's special international and religious status.
+On the other hand, the center of the Custody of the Holy Land is located in the San Salvatore (Holy Savior) Monastery near the New Gate in the Christian Quarter.
+The symbols of the Custody are the "Jerusalem Cross" with its five crosses, which was also the symbol of the Crusader Kingdom of Jerusalem, and the symbol of the two crossed arms of Saint Francis and Yeshua.
+A unique and rare phenomenon in the Israeli landscape is the flying of the Vatican flag—yellow and white with the symbol of the crossed keys—above buildings belonging to the Holy See or its official institutions in Jerusalem, a sight not common elsewhere in the country.

 The history of Christianity and its divisions are processes that began in the alleys of Jerusalem and continued in the basilicas of Rome and Constantinople, but they continue to echo in every visit to the Old City of Jerusalem.

-Image 1 – Symbol of the Greek Patriarchate – the "Taphos" – a monogram of the Greek letters Tau and Phi (ΤΦ).
+Image 2: Symbol of the Greek Patriarchate – the "Taphos" (ΤΦ monogram).
 Christian Quarter, Old City of Jerusalem.
 Photo: Nir Topper.

-Image 2 – Symbol of the Greek Patriarchate.
-Above the door of the Greek Patriarchate center, Christian Quarter, Old City of Jerusalem.
+Image 3: Symbol of the Greek Patriarchate above the door of the Greek Patriarchate headquarters, Christian Quarter, Old City of Jerusalem.
 Photo: Nir Topper.

-Image 3 – Symbol of the "Custody of the Holy Land" (Custodia Terrae Sanctae) – The Jerusalem Cross.
-Source: Wikipedia.
-Alessandro, Public domain, via Wikimedia Commons.
+Image 4: Symbol of the "Custody of the Holy Land" (Custodia Terrae Sanctae) – the Jerusalem Cross.
+Source: Wikipedia (Alessandro, Public domain, via Wikimedia Commons).

-Image 4 – St. Saviour’s Monastery, center of the Custody of the Holy Land – near the New Gate, Christian Quarter, Old City of Jerusalem.
+Image 5: San Salvatore Monastery, center of the Custody of the Holy Land – near the New Gate, Christian Quarter, Old City of Jerusalem.
 Photo: Nir Topper.

 👉Join one of my (quiet) Channels - Israel's History, Society & Culture: